pentalpha/sequencer/README.md

 data live stream"

-Algorithm made for the Bioinformatics Hackathon (http://bioinformatica.imd.ufrn.br/snnb/).
+Algorithm made for the Bioinformatics Hackathon (http://bioinformatica.imd.ufrn.br/snnb/), won first place with a run time of 0.05s.

 ----------------------------------------